hinance/hinance/README.md

 websites (banks and shops) into consistent bookkeeping journal.

 The user customizes each stage of the process.
-On the scraping stage user specifies from which websites does he/she want to import the data.
+On the scraping stage user specifies from which websites he/she wants to import the data.
 On the transformation stage user patches imported data, specifies rules to combine banks and shops data, etc.